 Advocates have pretty tall demands when it comes to a satisfying work environment.
-Not only does this personality type need to be able to express their creativity and insight, Advocates need to know that what they are doing has meaning, helps people, leads to personal growth and, all the while, is in line with their values, principles and beliefs.
+Not only do those with this personality type need to be able to express their creativity and insight, they also need to know that what they are doing has meaning.

-A manager’s values need to be naturally aligned with their Advocate subordinates for both parties to be most effective.
-Though usually idealistic, if they feel in conflict, people with the Advocate personality type can lose touch with that sense and end up all too bitter.
-But if it’s a balance they can handle, with a little encouragement every now and then, Advocates will be hardworking, trustworthy, and more than capable of handling their responsibilities and professional relationships.
+A manager’s values need to be in line with the Advocate’s for both sides to work well together.
+Though usually idealistic, if their work environment does not line up with their values, people with the Advocate personality type can become angry and bitter.
+But if it’s a balance they can handle, with a little encouragement every now and then, Advocates will work hard and thrive.
+People with this personality type are more than capable of handling tasks and workplace relationships.

-It should also be remembered that at the end of the day, Advocates are still Introverts (I), and their popularity isn’t always welcome – they will need to step back and act the lone wolf from time to time, pursuing their own goals in their own ways.
+It should also be remembered that, at the end of the day, Advocates are still Introverts, and this kind of popularity isn’t always welcome.
+They will need to step back and act the lone wolf from time to time, pursuing their own goals in their own ways.
 An unhealthy version of this tendency may pop up if Advocates sense that their values are being compromised by a more ethically relaxed colleague.

-As managers, Advocates are often reluctant in exercising their authority, preferring to see their subordinates as equals, coordinating and supervising people, leaving the technical systems and factual details to more capable hands, and working hard to inspire and motivate, not to crack the whip.
+As managers, Advocates often dislike using their power.
+Individuals with this personality type prefer to see those who work under them as equals.
+They do this by focusing on coordinating tasks and supervising people, leaving the facts and details to others.
+They work hard to encourage others, not to crack the whip.

-That’s not to say that people with the Advocate personality type have lax standards – far from it – as Advocates’ sense of equality means that they expect their subordinates to be as competent, motivated and reliable as the Advocates themselves.
+That’s not to say that people with the Advocate personality type have low standards – far from it.
+The Advocates’ sense of equality means that they expect their subordinates to be as competent, motivated, and reliable as the Advocates themselves.